Lark Atkin-Davies: Club career

 Davies joined Worcester RFC as a hooker in 2013.
 She moved to the Worcester Valkyries (now the Worcester Warriors) in 2015 and was promoted to captain of the team in 2017.

 She joined Loughborough Lightning in 2019, playing her first game for the club in September.

 In 2022 Davies moved to Bristol Bears.

 Early life and education

 Davies started playing rugby aged 10.
-She played at Orleton Primary School in Ludlow and went on to join Luctonians RFC, Greyhound RFC and Worcester RFC for age group rugby.
+She played at Orleton Primary School near Ludlow and went on to join Luctonians RFC, Greyhound RFC and Worcester RFC for age group rugby.

 She attended Orleton Primary School and Wigmore School before completing her A Levels at Ludlow College.
 She then went on to study Primary Education at the University of Worcester.

 A qualified primary school teacher, she previously taught at Kingsland Church of England Primary School and Carnforth Primary School before being offered her full time rugby contract in 2019.